ASTR 1210 (O'Connell) Study Guide 18

 scientists are reluctant to invest much energy in pursuing

-Nonetheless, you will find more books on pseudoscience in a typical
+Nonetheless, you will find almost as many books on pseudoscience in a

-American bookstore than on science itself.
-They sell well because of
+typical American bookstore as on science itself.
+They sell well

-their emotional appeal and because most people do not know how
+because of their emotional appeal and because most people do not know

 suspended judgement (skepticism, see Study